 Reasons for the Increase in Adult Student Enrollment

 - Increasing competition.
 Older workers are faced with increasing competition from younger employees who are more educated in the latest technology.
-They feel the need to improve or update their education, especially in digital technology, to keep up with the latest trends and developments within their fields.
+They feel the need to improve or update their education, especially in digital technology, to keep up with the latest trends and developments in their fields.
 Otherwise, they face the risk of career stagnation or being overlooked for promotion in favor of younger workers.

 - Ease of access to education.
 The growth of online education has made it easier for people of all ages to enroll in degree or certificate programs.
-In addition, more and more of these programs have gained accreditation, making these qualifications readily accepted in the workplace.
+In addition, more of these programs have gained accreditation, making these qualifications readily accepted in the workplace.

 - Job dissatisfaction.
 Many workers who are unhappy in their jobs are realizing that further education could be the key to enabling them to make a career change and improve their employment situation.